SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ravi Shankar

-And just to add, you know, this will give us a recurring increase in IFNB revenues because we are enabled to increase our APCs by almost 12% in.
-This quarter and
+And just to add, this will give us a recurring increase in our F&B revenues because we are able to increase our APCs by almost 12% in this quarter.

 Anuraag Bhatnagar